'Baghban' director Ravi Chopra passes away at 68

-Director-producer Ravi Chopra, who was suffering from a severe lung ailment since the last few years, passed away on Wednesday at the age of 68
+Director-producer Ravi Chopra, who was suffering from a severe lung ailment since the last few years, passed away at Mumbai's Breach Candy hospital on Wednesday at the age of 68

 Filmmaker Ravi Chopra, who was hospitalised in Mumbai's Breach Candy hospital, passed away on Wednesday, a family source confirmed.

 "He passed away on Wednesday at around 3.30 pm.
 His funeral will most probably will take place tomorrow at around 11," a source close to the 68-year-old filmmaker's family said.